opensearch-project/sql/docs/user/general/comments.rst

 Overview
 ========

-ODFE SQL supports ANSI SQL and MySQL style comments, including single-line comments or block comments across multiple lines.
+OpenSearch SQL supports ANSI SQL and MySQL style comments, including single-line comments or block comments across multiple lines.
 Both can be used on separate line(s) or within a SQL statement if needed.

 Single-line Comments